Complex monolithic system refactor & GraphQL API development

 Will Rigsbee, Senior VP of Engineering, StudyKIK

-StudyKIK is a leading provider of clinical trial recruitment and retention technologies connecting patients, sites, and sponsors.
+StudyKIK (a Syneos Health company) is a leading provider of clinical trial recruitment and retention technologies connecting patients, sites, and sponsors.
 However, their monolithic system architecture was increasingly hampering engineering productivity.
-StudyKIK turned to GraphQL with the aim of decoupling backend from frontend for greater customer experience agility.
-Looking to support their GraphQL efforts, the company enlisted Xolvio, the official Apollo GraphQL professional services partner, to evaluate its GQL practice and to make recommendations for proper design and implementation of a federated Supergraph architecture.
-Following this assessment, Xolvio refactored StudyKIK’s monolith in three months and built a federated graph on top of it that kickstarted a custom CX Integration Platform to supercharge innovation.
+StudyKIK turned to GraphQL with the aim of decoupling backend from frontend for greater user experience agility.
+Looking to support their GraphQL efforts, the company enlisted Xolvio, the official Apollo GraphQL professional services partner, to evaluate its GraphQL practice and to make recommendations for proper design and implementation of a federated Supergraph architecture.
+Following this assessment, Xolvio refactored StudyKIK’s monolith in three months and built a federated GraphQL API on top of it to supercharge innovation.
 As a result of the engagement, StudyKIK skyrocketed their ability to iterate on new features, consequently accelerating a new product launch by a full quarter.

 As StudyKIK’s monolithic system grew in complexity over the years, it became increasingly difficult to maintain.
 A high degree of coupling, especially around some entities, meant that new feature development required careful attention to many different parts of the system.
 This became particularly problematic for evolving customer experience, which led to StudyKIK introducing GraphQL to their tech stack, with the aim of decoupling backend from frontend.